 There were no significant concentrations of credit risk to counterparties at 30 June 2020.
-The Fund only has a material credit risk exposure to the banks that holds the cash balances at 30 June 2020.
-Credit risk is mitigated by the Fund by investing their cash through Major Australian Banks.
+The Fund only has a material credit risk exposure to the banks that hold the cash balances at 30 June 2020.
+Credit risk is mitigated by the Fund by investing their cash through Authorised Deposit-taking Institutions.